radi-cho/awesome-gpt4/README.md

 - [Wolverine](https://github.com/biobootloader/wolverine) - Run Python scripts and when they crash, GPT-4 edits them and explains what went wrong.
 - [datasetGPT](https://github.com/radi-cho/datasetGPT) - A command-line interface to generate textual and conversational datasets with LLMs.
 - [ChatGPTify](https://github.com/idilsulo/ChatGPTify) - Spotify playlist generator via ChatGPT (and GPT-4).
+- [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with the notes in your Obsidian vault using OpenAI GPT-4.

 ### Community demos